openshift/training/rc-setup.md

 As the `joe` user, we will create a new project to put our first S2I example
 into:

-    osc new-project sinatra --display-name="Sinatra Example" \
+    oc new-project sinatra --display-name="Sinatra Example" \
     --description="This is your first build on OpenShift 3"

 Logged in as `joe` in the web console, if you click the OpenShift image you should be returned to the project overview page where you will see the new